 Iain Jackson and Ola Uduku

-While the documentation of vernacular architectural heritage in sub-Saharan Africa has been covered extensively in anthropological research, the same cannot be said for the region’s architectural history in general.
+Whilst Africa has a rich and vast vernacular architectural heritage, much of this documentation has been covered extensively in anthropological research, focused particularly on housing, (Denyer, Prussin, Dmchowski, Schwertfegger, et al. ) the same cannot be said for the region’s architectural history in general.
 Despite the appearance of some ambitious tomes containing examples from Africa, such as John Donat’s World Architecture (1966), and the small number of general surveys prefaced with extensive introductions, including Udo Kultermann’s New Directions in African Architecture (1969)—both written in the post-independence era—little overarching analysis has emerged.
 To be sure, extensive surveys were conducted during the colonial period, and photographic studies of African and European buildings made by the likes of the Basel Mission, but, again, no systematic studies or comprehensive architectural ‘histories’ were produced.
 More recently, a number of journal articles have appeared, along with some broader surveys, such as Nnamdi Elleh’s African Architecture (1996), offering a wide encyclopedic approach.
 Antoni Folkers’ Modern Architecture in Africa takes a more thematic stance, raising important questions on preservation and monument care.
 Southern and anglophone West Africa have exploited the existence of architectural journals produced in those regions, such as the South African Architectural Record (1925) and the West African Builder and Architect (1950s-1970).
 More recently the release of official records following periods of censorship has facilitated further scholarship and enabled more critical discussion to develop.

 South African scholars especially have developed numerous surveys, city studies, and monographs on the architectural development of Sub-Saharan Africa.
 This is in contrast to other parts of Africa where the historiography has taken a more quixotic and romantic form, focusing on architecture as an ‘improving’ Western intervention, employed specifically to ‘save’ the ‘noble African’, and as a cultural process designed to elevate communities from their ‘primitive’ origins to a Western, civilised mode of living.
 Even as late as the mid-twentieth century travel writers were offering some insight into how West Africa was viewed.
 For example, Elspeth Huxley noted that ‘Nigeria has no style or tradition either to inspire or constrain.
 The architects had a true carte blanche’.